WillianG83/FalconBriefInstaller/README.md

 - Notes

 ## How to use?
 Once the user is satisfied with the mission params (loadout, paths, ppt and lines) the user must ensure that the last ppt matches the bullseye location and is set to BRAVO.
 Then the user clicks print briefing (which must be set to output as text) and then clicks save DTC.
-After this operation the software will save the output in "Documents\FalconBrief\output".
+For last but not least the user run the application FalconBrief.exe and after this operation the software will save the output in "Documents\FalconBrief\output".

 Adding custom checklist, images or PDF is supported.
 This is done by replicating the following filesystem: